-5 Data exclude construction workers but account for an office despatch worker, with a working arrangement of 8 hours per day, 21.75 working days per month for FY2023 and 21.67 working days per month for FY2024.
+Data exclude construction workers but account for an office despatch worker, with a working arrangement of 8 hours per day, 21.67 working days per month for FY2024 and FY2025.

-The Company also gives back to the community by providing monetary assistance to nearby non-profit groups and organisations annually.
+The Company also gives back to the community by providing monetary assistance to non-profit groups and organisations annually.
 We endorse local non-profit groups and organisations that assist the less fortunate and handicapped.
-Here is the list of registered non-profit groups and organisations to which the Company has granted financial aid throughout the fiscal year.
+Here is the list of registered non-profit groups and organisations to which the Company has granted financial aid throughout the financial year.

-List of communities and organisations to which the Group provided financial aid during the reporting period:
+List of communities and organisations to which the Group provided financial aid during the Reporting Period:

 - 1. Dementia Singapore (formerly known as Alzheimer's Disease Association)

 - 2. Autism Resource Centre (Singapore)

 - 3. Bright Hill Evergreen Home

-- 4. SCH Health Fund

-- 5. Cerebral Palsy Alliance Singapore
+- 4. Cerebral Palsy Alliance Singapore

-- 6. Chen Su Lan Methodist Children's Home
+- 5. Chen Su Lan Methodist Children's Home

-- 7. Dover Park Hospice
+- 6. Dover Park Hospice

-- 8. Guide Dogs Singapore
+- 7. Guide Dogs Singapore

-- 9. Lions Home for the Elders
+- 8. Lions Home for the Elders

-- 10. Movement for the Intellectually Disabled of Singapore (MINDS)
+- 9. Movement for the Intellectually Disabled of Singapore (MINDS)

-- 11. The National Kidney Foundation
+- 10. The National Kidney Foundation

-- 12. The Singapore Association for the Deaf
+- 11. Singapore Association for the Deaf

-- 13. Singapore Association of the Visually Handicapped
+- 12. Singapore Association of the Visually Handicapped

-- 14. SPD (formerly known as Society for the Physically Disabled)
+- 13. SPD (formerly known as Society for the Physically Disabled)

-- 15. ARTDIS (Singapore) Ltd (formerly known as Very Special Arts Singapore)
+- 14. ARTDIS (Singapore) Ltd (formerly known as Very Special Arts Singapore)